EXECUTIVE VICE PRESIDENT OF PRODUCT DEVELOPMENT

 As the lead product evangelist for the DOTS technology when he worked for the Eastman Kodak Company, Jim brings to Group 47 a wealth of experience and knowledge regarding the history of DOTS, as well as a wealth of key relationships with the scientists and engineers who invented and developed DOTS.

 Earlier, Jim served as Worldwide Television Market Segment Director for Eastman Kodak Company.
-In this role he managed the product line, tradeshows, and led new product development for image processing hardware, scan-only film, and ultrasonic film splicing hardware.
+In this role he managed the product line, tradeshows, and led new product development for image processing and enhancement hardware, scan-only film, and ultrasonic film splicing hardware.
 Jim also led worldwide 16mm training programs and initiatives to engage camera manufactures to improve their 16mm camera and lens offerings and product quality.

 As Strategic Planning and Business Development Director for the Entertainment Imaging Division of Eastman Kodak Company, Jim managed product roadmaps, negotiated joint development agreements and programs, and led new product development efforts for high speed motion picture film scanners and recorders, digital motion capture cameras, and optical storage products.